 TCC librarians are available to assist you with providing library orientations, assignment-specific instruction, and information literacy instruction to students remotely.
 There are a variety of options.

 1. Invite a librarian to visit your class virtually.
 This may be a single session within Canvas, or you may choose to embed your librarian in your Canvas course for ongoing collaboration throughout the semester.
 Interested in learning more?
 Use the spreadsheet on the left to contact a librarian for more details.

 2. Link a video or text-based library tutorial within your Canvas course page.
 We have several premade options that you can choose from, or, contact a librarian to ask about subject- or assignment-specific videos for your class.

 3. Add one of our online research guides to your Canvas course page.

 Don't see an online research guide for your course?
 No problem!
 Ask a librarian to build one just for you and your students!

 Our article databases and electronic resources remain available 24 hours a day, 7 days a week.

-TCC is prepared to help faculty move from face-to-face (F2F) to remote delivery.
-Resources have been created to support faculty and students in this transition.
+TCC is prepared to help faculty with either face-to-face (F2F) or remote delivery.
+Resources have been created to support faculty and students.

 For additional support, contact email@example.com.